 Read more on our guide to Jemaa el Fna.

-Have dinner at one of the stalls in Jemaa el-Fina; it really doesn’t matter which one, they all do the same thing.
-But dining at Jemaa el-Fna is not about the food, you’re here for the sheer energy of eating in one of the most exciting venues in the world.
+Dining at Jemaa el-Fna is not about the food; you’re here for the sheer energy of eating in one of the most exciting venues in the world.

-Yves Saint Laurent & Jardin Majorelle
+Yves Saint Laurent House & Jardin Majorelle

-Films of his life play on rotation in the auditorium next door to the museum and it’s surprisingly interesting.
+Films of his life play on rotation in the auditorium next door to the museum, and it’s surprisingly interesting.

 If you start the morning at the museum and then head to the garden, you should be just in time for lunch at Jardin Majorelle’s relaxing courtyard garden.
 For a museum restaurant, it’s actually pretty good.